xlab-steampunk/spotter-action/README.md

 # GitHub Actions for Steampunk Spotter
-This repository contains GitHub Action for [Steampunk Spotter].
+A GitHub Action for scanning your Ansible content with [Steampunk Spotter].

 ## Table of Contents
 - [Introduction](#introduction)